Gold Drop Potentilla: Essential Growing and Care Tips

 Here are the steps to take when planting Potentilla Gold Drop in the ground.

-• Dig a hole that is double the width and a similar depth to the plant’s nursery container.
+- Dig a double-width hole and a similar depth to the plant’s nursery container.

-• Remove Potentilla Gold Drop from its container and massage the roots gently.
+- Remove the Potentilla Gold Drop from its container and massage the roots gently.

-• Place the plant in the center of the hole you made, and refill the extra space around the root ball with soil.
+- Place the plant in the center of the hole you made, and refill the extra space around the root ball with the soil.

-• Add a thin layer of fresh soil to the soil’s surface and water thoroughly.
+- Add a thin layer of fresh soil to the surface and water thoroughly.

 Light Preferences

-Remember, this plant prefers an area with partial shade and at least four hours of sunlight each day.
+Remember, this plant prefers an area with partial shade and at least four hours of sunlight daily.
 Potentilla fruticosa ‘Gold Drop’ doesn’t favor one aspect over another.

 Temperature and Humidity Preferences

 Goldfinger shrubs are winter-hardy.
 They survive in temperatures as low as -40 degrees Fahrenheit.
-This plant may enjoy slightly moist soil during its first year, but it grows best in low to medium humidity.
+This plant may enjoy moist soil during its first year but grows best in low to medium humidity.

 Watering Needs